 - uncapped, immediate and fee-free Open Access publishing of research articles for corresponding authors

-From 2022, libraries can also choose to include fee-free publishing in our two fully Open Access journals – Disease Models & Mechanisms and Biology Open – in their Read & Publish agreement.
+Since January 2022, libraries have been able to choose to include fee-free publishing in our two fully Open Access journals – Disease Models & Mechanisms and Biology Open – in their Read & Publish agreement.

 We are delighted with the success of the Read & Publish initiative.
-Over 400 institutions in more than 30 countries are now participating and we have had very positive feedback from librarians, library consortia and authors.
+As at April 2023, over 600 institutions in 41 countries are participating and we have had very positive feedback from librarians, library consortia and authors.

 In addition, we have signed a landmark agreement with Electronic Information for Libraries (EIFL) which enables researchers in 30 developing and transition economy countries to publish Open Access research articles in our subscription journals without charge.

-R&P agreements have already led to a significant increase in accepted OA articles and articles published as a result of R&P agreements in 2021 represented 69% the total number of OA articles across our three subscription journals.
+R&P agreements have already led to a significant increase in accepted OA articles, and articles published as a result of R&P agreements in 2022 represented 71% of the total number of OA articles across our three subscription journals.

 Commitment to the Transformative Journal approach

-The high level of uptake of our R&P agreements gave us the confidence to commit to the ‘transformative’ route towards Open Access.
-Our three hybrid journals were the first journals to be afforded Transformative Journal status by Plan S.
+The excellent response to the launch of our R&P initiative gave us the confidence to commit to the ‘transformative’ route towards Open Access, and our three hybrid journals were the first journals to be afforded Transformative Journal status by Plan S.

 The Transformative Journal strategy signals our commitment to move towards full OA, while allowing us to provide publishing options that support all our authors as we approach this change in the publishing landscape.